diffplug/spotless/plugin-gradle/README.md

 BUILD SUCCESSFUL
 ```

-Inside your buildscript, it looks like this:
+To use it in your buildscript, just [add the Spotless dependency](https://plugins.gradle.org/plugin/com.diffplug.gradle.spotless), and configure it like so:

 ```gradle
 spotless {